<

 Training fitness but not load-hauling endurance

 Climbers who run marathons and crush CrossFit workouts but have never dragged a sled show up to Denali fit in all the wrong ways.
-The Denali strength profile — sustained uphill effort while towing 50 pounds behind you and carrying 60 on your back — requires specific posterior chain strength and sled-pulling endurance that general fitness doesn’t build.
+The Denali strength profile is specific.
+Sustained uphill effort while towing 50 pounds behind you and carrying 60 on your back.
+This requires specific posterior chain strength and sled-pulling endurance that general fitness doesn’t build.
 The tire-sled drag workout exists because it’s the only gym-adjacent training that maps to the actual load profile.

 05